 In the Fall of 2008, an international design competition was held to redevelop the National Concert Hall in Dublin, Ireland at its current Earlsfort Terrace location.
 The project objective was to provide three performance auditoria with the highest international standards of acoustics and architectural merit to meet the current and expanding market for musical performance and cultural events.

-Kirkegaard Associates was part of the Encore Public Private Consortium which included Babcock and Brown Ltd. (Financial), P.J.
+Kirkegaard was part of the Encore Public Private Consortium which included Babcock and Brown Ltd. (Financial), P.J.
 Hegarty (Contractors), 3XN Architects (Design Architects) and Charcoalblue (Theatre Planners).
 The Encore Consortium was one of two finalists to make the shortlist in the competition.

 Encore’s proposal for the National Concert Hall consisted of three performance venues:

-The program brief required the use of this venue as classical concert hall designed for orchestral, choral, chamber, solo and organ performances.
+The program brief required the use of this venue as a classical concert hall designed for orchestral, choral, chamber, solo and organ performances.
 Our design incorporates the perfect balance between the classical “shoebox” and surround “vineyard” forms.

 Working closely with the architectural team, we have artfully designed Hall 1 to provide the appropriate room volume, shaping and materiality suited for a world-class concert hall.